mattbloem007/iboga.org/src/content/posts/2024-11-04-its-going-to-happen-with-or-without-us-thomas-kingsley-brown-makes-the-case-for-legal-ibogaine-treatment-clinics-in-the-united-states.md

 video: https://www.youtube.com/watch?v=-fvdjhLJxV4&ab_channel=TEDxTalks
 description: "Thomas Kingsley Brown presents his fascinating TEDx talk about the discovery by Howard Lotsof that ibogaine therapy is a highly effective treatment for opioid addiction.
-He talks about present treatments and their lack of efficacy, as well as the possible reasons why Big Pharma hasn't been interested in researching ibogaine.
-He discusses his own remarkable research results and makes a strong case for why ibogaine should be made legal in the United States. "
+He discusses present treatments and their lack of efficacy, as well as the possible reasons why Big Pharma hasn't been interested in researching ibogaine.
+He shares his own remarkable research results and makes a strong case for why ibogaine should be made legal in the United States. "
 tags: